 Instructions

-- Preheat the oven to 350 degrees F (176 C), and line a baking sheet with parchment or silicone mat.
-Tip: during testing, my Silpat mat produced a slightly more crisp cookie than parchment.
+- Preheat the oven to 350 degrees F (176°C), and line a baking sheet with parchment or a silicone mat.
+Tip: during testing, my Silpat mat produced a slightly better texture (crispier) than parchment.

 - Place a large pan over medium-low heat.
 Toast 1 cup pecan halves on the stovetop for 4 to 5 minutes, stirring frequently so they don't burn.

 - Let the pecans cool for a few minutes then transfer to a food processor.
 Pulse 10 to 15 times or until finely chopped.
-It's okay if a few larger pieces remain.
+It's okay if some of the nuts turn into pecan flour, while some larger pieces stay chunky.
 Add the almond flour and salt to the food processor and pulse to combine.

 - Pour the nut flours into a mixing bowl, and add the maple syrup and vanilla.
 Stir to form a moist dough.

 - If desired, lightly press a pecan half into the top of each cookie.
 Bake for 10 to 13 minutes or until the edges and bottoms are golden.
 If you suspect your oven runs hot, you may want to check on them sooner than 10 minutes.
-Allow the cookies to cool on the baking sheet.
+Straight from the oven the cookies will be soft but will firm up as they cool.
+Let the cookies cool on the baking sheet.

 Notes